 Experience shows that a well-balanced combination of academic and co-curricular learning increases the willingness to take risks, improves social interaction, develops resilience, boosts confidence and enhances leadership skills.
-It is these valuable 'soft skills', learnt through practical application in the co-curriculum, that will prepare pupils and allow them to thrive and flourish in their future life in the globalized world in which we live.
+It is these valuable 'soft skills', learnt through practical application in the co-curriculum, that will prepare pupils and allow them to thrive and flourish in the future, in the globalised world in which we live.

-Our school motto 'Habeo ut dem' - I have that I may give - runs through all we do at Tudor Hall.
+Our school motto 'habeo ut dem' - I have that I may give - runs through all we do at Tudor Hall.
 We have a variety of co-curricular clubs and trips that allow pupils to give back to the community in which they live and further afield in different parts of the world.
-We have a busy and productive charity committee organising events for the whole community and opportunities exist for all year groups to take part in outreach events with local community groups and schools.
+We have a busy and productive charity committee, who organise events for the whole community, and opportunities exist for all year groups to take part in outreach events with local community groups and schools.